Skip to content

 • Acting for creditors seeking to remove liquidators of a mining company and reverse a critical decision made by them and entered into for reasons of conflict.

 A significant portion of Hugh’s work includes international or offshore elements and he is called to the Bar of the BVI.
-He is regularly involved in litigating or advising in relation to disputes concerning the BVI, Cayman Islands, Channel Islands, Gibraltar, Isle of Man and Switzerland.
+He has previously been involved in litigation concerning the BVI, Cayman Islands, Channel Islands, Gibraltar, Isle of Man and Switzerland.
+He is recommended as a leading junior for offshore commercial disputes by Legal 500.
 His experience includes:

-• Adams & Ors v FS Capital Ltd & Ors [2023] EWHC 1649 (Ch) – Leading James Fennemore in a claim on behalf of many hundreds of Claimants in successfully challenging as a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into Jersey trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
-Hugh and James were successful following an 8-day trial involving substantive issues of Jersey trusts law.
+• Adams & Ors v FS Capital Ltd & Ors [2025] EWCA Civ 53; [2023] EWHC 1649 (Ch) – Leading James Fennemore in a claim on behalf of many hundreds of claimants in successfully challenging as a fraud on a power the sale of loans totalling some £170m made to individuals and assigned into Jersey trusts to a third-party finance company on the alleged basis that the insolvency of the trusts permitted those transfers.
+Hugh and James were successful following an 8-day trial involving substantive issues of Jersey trusts law and on appeal.

 • Acting in relation to a claim in the Isle of Man to set aside transactions designed to avoid a judgment of over $50m.